Pabla007/-60_Days_of_code/README.md

 D[57,60] - In lesson 9 completed [9.4-9.5] and was busy to understand how did they split the paragraph into words.

 d[58,60] - Revised topics I have done in lesson 9 and my whole day was gone in the entrance test so was not able to do much.
 But i was able to attend the webniar given by Prince Canuma and Nesreensada

+D[59,60] - In lesson 9 completed [9.6-9.7] and gone through the ppt that Wafa has shared me regarding CNN.

+d[60,60] -